0100101101011010/food/_pages/cookbooks.md

 #### [The Broadlands cookery-book : a comprehensive guide to the principles and practice of food reform](/food/cookbooks/broadlands.pdf)

+I have a special place in my heart for this book!!
+It features a picture of Hermes on the cover! ♡

 #### [Recipes for high-class cookery : as used in the Edinburgh School of Cookery](/food/cookbooks/high-class-cookery-1.pdf)

 #### [](/food/cookbooks/)